 15. Grids and Trackers

 This layout uses scraps of paper as trackers for several activities.
 It can be incorporated into your monthly spread or used as a component of your bullet journal’s daily log layout.
-(For more monthly theme inspiration, check out this post on September bullet journal theme ideas.)
+(For more monthly theme inspiration, check out these posts on September, October, and November bullet journal theme ideas.)

 Speaking of scraps, here is another example of a bullet journal spread that uses scrap paper to wonderful effect.